yurinanakazato/yurinanakazato.github.io/_pages/research.md

 Recent JWST has high spatial resolution observations and reveals that high-redshift galaxies have clumpy structures of the early Universe.
 Nakazato et al. (2024) develop an algorithm to identify giant young clumps detectable by JWST.
-We show that early galaxies merge and surrounding gas is tidally compressed, forming clumpy structures.
+We show that early galaxies merge and surrounding gas is tidally compressed, forming clumpy structures. (see the attached movie)

 {% include youtube.html id="XDaD2y5J5b0&list=RDXDaD2y5J5b0&start_radio=1&ab_channel=StrayKids" %}